-When an instructor believes that a student has committed an act of academic misconduct that falls within the purview of the Academic Misconduct Procedures, she/he shall seek to discuss the alleged violation with the student as soon as possible, but within a maximum of five business days, and give the student an opportunity to explain.
+When an instructor believes that a student has committed an act of academic misconduct that falls within the purview of the Academic Misconduct Procedures, she/he should seek to discuss the alleged violation with the student as soon as possible, but within a maximum of five business days, and give the student an opportunity to explain.
+Prior incidents of potential academic misconduct that fall outside this time period may be reviewed to provide context for the most recent incident, and at the instructor's discretion, may inform the instructor's response to the incident under review.